Protect. Educate. Empower

 Protect.
 Educate.
 Empower.
 Three words that guide everything that we do.
 Every day, in 15 countries around the world, our teams protect, educate, and empower children to rise above adversity using the power of play.

 We reach millions of children and youth each year in some of the most difficult and dangerous places in the world to empower them to stay in school and graduate, resist exploitation, overcome prejudice, prevent disease, and recover from the trauma of conflict and displacement.
 We do this by harnessing play, one of the most fundamental forces in a child's life, to teach youth the critical skills they need to dismantle barriers and grasp opportunities.

 Children in Lebanon face an uncertain future.
 The country's systems are failing, and vulnerable children, including refugees, are most at risk.
 But in the midst of the chaos, there's hope.
-Every week, Ahmad, Raghad, and their peers gather at a Music for Social Change club organised by Right To Play.
-The programme gives them a place to vent their anger about inequality, the fears for their futures, and their desire for change, and empowers them to express themselves through music.
+Every week, Ahmad, Raghad, and their peers gather at a Music for Social Change club organized by Right To Play.
+The program gives them a place to vent their anger about inequality, the fears for their futures, and their desire for change, and empowers them to express themselves through music.